Passing the Sniff Test (1 Peter 2:11-12)

 Two areas he mentions in particular.

-The first is how we handle our sinful desires.
 The word is a little bit stronger than it seems.
 It's talking about our passionate longings, the things that we know are wrong but that we really want to do.
 These passionate and sinful desires, Peter says, are at war against our souls.
 You know what I'm talking about.
 All of us experience this in different areas of our lives.
 It's an ongoing battle, one that will never fully be over.

 This is especially an issue when we're under pressure.
 I am a much nicer person when I'm not under pressure.
-You ever take those psychological tests that tell you what you are normally like, and then how you react under pressure?
+Have you ever taken those psychological tests that tell you what you are normally like, and then how you react under pressure?
 Peter is writing to people who are under pressure, and the danger is that they will react with a desire to protect themselves, to act in ways that are self-absorbed and focused on their own well-being.
 That's not even to mention all the other temptations they face.

 So Peter says, "Abstain from sinful desires, which war against your soul."
 Those who are hostile and cynical toward Christianity are watching your life.
 They see how you live.
 The best way to overcome their cynicism is to pass the sniff test in the area of temptation.

-So that's the first area: how we handful our sinful desires.
-The second area Peter mentions is how well we measure up to society's standards.
 He's already told us to be holy, but that's not what I think he's talking about here.
 These people are working as slaves, or they're in marriages with unbelievers.
 Peter's not just telling them to be holy; he's telling them to be the best slaves possible, the best wife possible, because that will help them pass the sniff test.
 He says, "Live such good lives among the pagans" (1 Peter 2:12).

 The result, he says, is that "though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us."
 That phrase, "on the day that he visits us," sometimes refers to God's judgment.
 Here, though, I think it's talking about another type of divine visitation.
 He's talking about these hostile and cynical unbelievers being won over to the faith because of the good behavior of those who are Christians.